What causes ascites? 18 possible conditions

-People with ascites only have a five-year survival rate of 30 to 40 percent.
+People with cirrhotic ascites have a two-year survival rate of approximately 50 percent.
 If you experience ascites symptoms, talk to your doctor as soon as possible.

 Ascites is most often caused by liver scarring.
 This increases pressure inside the liver’s blood vessels.
 The increased pressure can force fluid into the abdominal cavity, causing ascites.

-Liver damage is the biggest risk factor for ascites.
+Liver damage is the single biggest risk factor for ascites.
 Some causes of liver damage include:

 - hepatitis B or C

 Other conditions that may increase your risk of ascites include:

 Symptoms of ascites can appear either slowly or suddenly, depending on the cause of the fluid buildup.

 Symptoms don’t always signal an emergency, but you should talk to your doctor if you experience the following: